csinva/csinva.github.io/_notes/research_ovws/ovw_transformers.md

 - augmenting
   - add retrieved data to context
     - [A Neural Corpus Indexer for Document Retrieval](https://arxiv.org/abs/2206.02743) - train model to directly spit out document IDs given queries
-    - lamda [arxiv.org/abs/2201.08239](https://arxiv.org/abs/2201.08239) - allows google search to add world info (in a dialog model)
+    - [lamda](https://arxiv.org/abs/2201.08239) - allows google search to add world info (in a dialog model)
       - this was the model that sparked the controversy about consciousness 🤔
-    - webgpt [arxiv.org/abs/2112.09332](https://arxiv.org/abs/2112.09332) - allows google search to add world info
+    - [webgpt](https://arxiv.org/abs/2112.09332) - allows google search to add world info
-    - RLPG [arxiv.org/abs/2206.12839](https://arxiv.org/abs/2206.12839) - retrieves functions from the repo, for code-completion
+    - [RLPG](https://arxiv.org/abs/2206.12839) - retrieves functions from the repo, for code-completion
-    - REALM [arxiv.org/abs/2002.08909](https://arxiv.org/abs/2002.08909) - retrieves document chunks from corpus and adds them to context, for open-domain QA
+    - [REALM](arxiv.org/abs/2002.08909) - retrieves document chunks from corpus and adds them to context, for open-domain QA
-    - memory-assisted prompt-editing [arxiv.org/abs/2201.06009](https://arxiv.org/abs/2201.06009) - allows model to "save things to memory" that get added to prompt when needed
+    - [memory-assisted prompt-editing](https://arxiv.org/abs/2201.06009) - allows model to "save things to memory" that get added to prompt when needed
   - increasing attendable context size with augmented models
     - RETRO [arxiv.org/abs/2112.04426](https://arxiv.org/abs/2112.04426) - nearest neighbors to model's input are retrieved, encoded, and conditioned on with chunked cross-attention
     - memorizing transformers [arxiv.org/abs/2203.08913](https://arxiv.org/abs/2203.08913) - knn-based learned indexing + retrieval at training time. at input time, you just need to index the entire context and the model will be able to use it